exhaust-create/FFT/README.md

 # FFT
 FFT written in Chisel, tested with iverilog and verilator.
+The highest frequency of this FFT is 263 kHz.
 # Environment
 The versions of Chisel, Scala, etc., are shown in the file "build.sbt".
 To run the test based on Chisel, you should have installed Chisel, Scala, *iverilog* or *verilator* first.
 Otherwise, you can run the file "./generated/FFT.v" on Vivado, but the testbench should be written by yourself.
 # Test Command